dlt-school-MoveHackathon24/iota/dapps/BDNS-IOTA/README.md

      - The root Node.
      - The vector of subdomains bringing to a Node.
    - **Outputs**: a Node object.
-   - **Description**: This function retrieves the Node object following a specified Uri and returns it, thid function is mainly internally used.
+   - **Description**: This function retrieves the Node object following a specified Uri and returns it, this function is mainly internally used.

 4. **🔍 get_address**:
    - **Inputs**:
      - The root Node.
      - The vector of subdomains bringing to a Node.
    - **Description**: This function allows users to obtain the owner address of a subdomain under a given Node.
-By providing the root Node and the subdomains vector, the function retrieves the subdomain's owner, creates an Address object and sends it to the **sender**.
+By providing the root Node and the subdomain vector, the function retrieves the subdomain's owner, creates an Address object and sends it to the **sender**.

 ---